-Last month we discussed the Narcissist Leader or Employee.
+We previously discussed the Narcissist Leader or Employee.
 Many responded that they could and can relate to this issue.
-They were able to identify people in their lives or work place that fit the description right on.
-This month we will focus on the abusive leader or employee.
-I believe that when you read this article you will be able to relate to these behaviors.
+They were able to identify people in their workplace that fit the description perfectly.
+This month, we will focus on the abusive leader or employee.

 What is Workplace Abuse?

-First, let’s take a look at what the definition of abusive leadership is.
-Abusive behaviors in the workplace can be defined as behaviors that include public criticism, use of derogatory names, condescending tones, intimidation, tantrums, rudeness, coercion, and blaming others for mistakes they did not make (Hornstein, 1996; Tepper & Duffy, 2002).
-These types of employees or leaders are viewed as using their power to mistreat and disrespect others.
+First, let’s take a look at the definition of abusive leadership.
+Abusive behaviors in the workplace can be defined as behaviors that include public criticism, the use of derogatory names, condescending tones, intimidation, tantrums, rudeness, coercion, and blaming others for mistakes they did not make (Hornstein, 1996; Tepper & Duffy, 2002).
+These types of employees or leaders are using their power to mistreat and disrespect others.

-One thing to keep in mind, this type of behavior is not just limited to one single person; it can be directed to several individuals’ including a team.
+One thing to keep in mind is that this type of behavior is not just limited to one single person; it can be directed at several individuals or at a team.
 The goal of the abusive leader or employee is to gain and maintain control through fear and intimidation (Hornstein, 1996).
-In many cases they are quite successful.
+In many cases, they are quite successful.

-Research has shown that employees subjected to abuse in the workplace show less commitment to their organization and ended up leaving the organization, eventually.
-Employees who have experienced this type of leadership felt that the behaviors were unjust resulting in a negative attitude toward work, the organization for allowing it to happen and their overall environment, including team work (Tepper, 2000).
+Research has shown that employees subjected to abuse in the workplace show less commitment to their organization and end up leaving the organization eventually.
+Employees who have experienced this type of leadership feel that the behaviors are unjust, resulting in a negative attitude toward their work, toward the organization for allowing it to happen and toward their overall environment (Tepper, 2000).

 In addition, abusive behaviors in the workplace are costly to organizations.
 The monetary cost of such behavior in the United Sates exceeds $23 billion each year.
 This amount includes increased health care costs to the employer, absenteeism, and lost productivity (Tepper, Duffy, Henle & Lambert, 2006).